Work on yourself more than you do on your job.

 - Pay off your credit cards in full every month.
 If you don’t, you’ll be paying interest that compounds over time.
 You can build credit by paying off your credit card in full every month.

 - Make more money.
 If you have an income problem (meaning you don’t make enough money to cover your expenses and reach your financial goals), then find ways to make more money.
-Download 45 Ways To Make Extra Money to get started.
+Here are my best resources for learning how to make more money:

 - Put more financial margin in your budget.
 Find ways to cut spending and make more money so you have more money left at the end of the month as a buffer.
 Remember, it’s better to want than to owe.